dtcenter/MET/met/docs/Users_Guide/mode-td.rst

 The {\bf time centroid delta} is the difference between the time coordinates of the centroid.
 Since this is a simple difference, it can be either positive or negative.

-The {\bf axis difference} is smaller of the two angles that the two spatial axis planes make with each other.
-Figure [MTD_axis_diff] shows the idea.
+The {\bf axis difference} is smaller of the two angles that the two spatial axis planes make with each other. :numref:`mtd-axis_diff` shows the idea.
 In the figure, the axis angle would be reported as angle $\alpha$, not angle $\beta$.

 {\bf Speed delta} and {\bf direction difference} are obtained from the velocity vectors of the two objects.
 Speed delta is the difference in the lengths of the vectors, and direction difference is the angle that the two vectors make with each other.